-We talked to Mikon van Gastel of Sibling Rivalry about how they create visceral connections, fusing insight and imagination to drive brands forward and here is what he said about it.
+Mikon van Gastel of Sibling Rivalry is creating visceral connections, fusing insight and imagination to drive brands forward

 First of all, how are you and your family doing in these COVID-19 times?

 Mikon van Gastel: Thanks for asking, and yes, most importantly, everyone is healthy.

 Secondly – it’s been a moment of reflection, which resulted in big changes for all.
 We realized, as a family, that we were done with the New York chapter of our lives.
 We lived there for almost 20 years, and it was time for different energy.